-The absolute current levels achieved with RDSon based current sensing may depend on PCB layout exactly like with external sense resistors, because trace resistance on BR pins adds to the effective sense resistance and reduces the resulting motor current.
-Therefore, we recommend measuring and calibrating the current setting within the application.
-For best results, directly connect BR pins to GND!
+The absolute current levels achieved with RDSon based current sensing may depend on PCB layout exactly like with external sense resistors, because trace resistance on BR pins will add to the effective sense resistance.
+Therefore, we recommend to measure and calibrate the current setting within the application.